 Johanna Murphy has an M.F.A. in Non-Fiction writing and a B.A. in Philosophy.
 Her family has been gleefully engaged in the service of public skepticism since they landed at Salem in 1629. read more

 Jamie Pagliaro currently serves as Executive VP & Chief Learning Officer of Rethink and member of Rethink’s Scientific Advisory Board. read more

 Maegen founded Breakthrough Behavior with the mission to provide highly effective and accessible services to individuals with autism.
-She serves on the BHCOE ANSI Commission. read more
+She serves on the BHCOE Commission. read more

 David A. Pyles, PhD is a doctoral level Board Certified Behavior Analyst (BCBA-D) and a licensed psychologist practicing in Los Angeles, California. read more